Brokerage

 Jeanette

-Jeanette is a 2012, Hadden Boat Company Loster Yacht / Cruiser, 36’ in perfect condition and completely ready for her next owners whoever they might be and wherever they would like to go.
-Currently in the water at her slip at Derector Robinhood Marine Center Jeanette will move to (inside) winter storage towards the middle / end of October.
+Jeanette is a 2012, Hadden Boat Company Loster Yacht / Cruiser, 36’ in perfect condition and completely ready for her next owners — whoever they might be and wherever they would like to go.
+She is currently being stored inodoors for the winter at the Derecktor Robinhood Marine Center in Georgetown, Maine.

 Learn more about Jeanette here.